Prepared by: Dr. James Rini, MD, MPH | Section Head, Ochsner Neurocognitive Program

 - Especially in early-onset, rapid progression, or strong family history:

-- Proceed with full CSF panel (as above)
+- Proceed with a full CSF panel (as above)

 - Consider Amyloid-PET for confirmation if CSF is declined or inconclusive